 Let’s look at a few tips to help you through the planning process:

-• Just as your billing needs to match your treatment plan, your progress notes need to reflect the goals and objectives you created with the client.
-Looking at the treatment plan regularly will help keep you focused on the client’s goals during the session.
-Your progress notes should match those objectives.
+Just as your billing needs to match your treatment plan, your progress notes need to reflect the goals and objectives you created with the client.
+Looking at the counseling treatment plan regularly will help keep you focused on the client’s goals during the session.
+Your progress notes should illustrate your work toward completing those objectives.

-• Don’t make more than four goals at a time.
+Don’t make more than three goals at a time.
 It is simply too much.
-Three goals are ideal for a treatment plan.
+Three goals are ideal for a counseling treatment plan.
 A client can’t be expected to focus on too many goals at once.
 You can keep a few extra goals in reserve for when the client completes the original ones.

-• Set a date of completion for your goals.
+Set a date of completion for your objectives.
 Having a deadline helps keep the client focused.
-At the deadline, you can reassess the need for the goal.
-Keep in mind, just because you make a deadline does not mean you can’t continue it as a goal if it has not been completed.
+At the deadline, you can reassess the need for the objective.
+Keep in mind that just because you make a deadline does not mean you can’t extend it if it has not been completed.

-• Be very open with your client about how you will measure progress.
+Be open with your client about how you will measure progress.
 Make sure it is measurable and they understand how it works.
 Plus, telling them about progress checkpoints will keep them motivated.

 Treatment plans are an integral part of mental health counseling.
 TheraPlatform offers Wiley treatment planners integration to make the writing and managing of therapy notes easier.
 TheraPlatform has a library of templates that make it easy to create the right counseling treatment plan for any client.
 Additionally, they let you build plans from scratch to suit all your specific needs.
 And Theraplatform is more than just a great place to generate electronic health records (EHR).
 It is a complete HIPAA-compliant practice management and teletherapy platform.
 So, don’t waste time wondering where to begin.
 Start a 30-day free trial today.